poc-examples/cluster-bootstrapper/docs/index.md

 ## Authors

-See also the list of contributors who participated in this project.
+See the list of contributors who participated in this project.

 ## License